 - Can never be passed over, demoted, laid off, or fired.

 I am a completely different person now as an entrepreneur than I was as an ignorant, robotic, and arrogant corporate soldier.
-I am extremely gratefully that I have not spent the second half of my career being a corporate soldier.
+I am extremely grateful that I have not spent the second half of my career being a corporate soldier.

 I might have lots of money and power, a gigantic house, two vacation homes, and several expensive cars if I had stayed in the corporate world — none of which I value or want.
 But as an entrepreneur, who has downsized to the max, I have zero debt, no loans of any kind (home, auto), few if any interruptions, and I am much healthier, happier, and freer.
 I am also a better person living authentically and peacefully and not as some contrived version of myself.